-The Complaint brings forth claims for violations of the Securities Act of 1934 against Health Insurance Innovations, Inc. (“HIIQ,” or the “Company”), and certain of its senior executives.
+The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against Health Insurance Innovations, Inc. (“HIIQ,” or the “Company”), and certain of its senior executives.
 The Complaint alleges that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired HIIQ common stock during the Class Period.

 HIIQ, a Delaware corporation with its headquarters in Tampa, Florida, develops, distributes, and sells short-term “medical discount plans,” “limited benefit indemnity plans,” and other “health insurance products.”
 These HIIQ supplemental insurance products merely defray a fraction of a consumer’s out-of-pocket medical costs and are subject to strict regulation by state and federal authorities.